-Boating Accident Lawyers South Florida
+Florida Boating Accident Lawyers

 Here in South Florida, spending time on the water can be a way of life.
 We are quite literally surrounded by water, and, because of this, we have more registered recreational boats and water vessels than any other state in the country.
 Many of our residents even earn their living working on boats and in marinas.
 Unfortunately, this also means that Florida residents are injured in boating accidents more frequently than residents in any other state.
 A boating accident can occur on any type of vessel, from a luxury yacht to a fishing boat, or even on jet skis or a kayak.
 Regardless of whether you were on the water for work or pleasure, if you were injured in a boating accident caused by another person’s actions, you may be entitled to compensation for your injuries.
+Our Florida boating accident lawyers can help you get the compensation you deserve.

 Boating accidents are generally more complex than those involving other types of motor vehicles because it can be more difficult to evaluate the physical scene of the accident in order to establish fault when the accident occurred on the open water.
 This makes the advice of an experienced boating accident attorney all the more valuable.
 At Gonzalez & Cartwright, P.A., we have over three decades of combined experience successfully representing clients who have been injured in various types of accidents, including those that occurred on the water.
-If you or a loved one has been injured in a boating accident, our Lake Worth boating accident lawyers are ready and willing to fight to protect your right to receive compensation for your injuries.
+If you or a loved one has been injured in a boating accident, our Florida boating accident lawyers are ready and willing to fight to protect your right to receive compensation for your injuries.

 Florida Boating Accident Cases Differ from Traditional Motor Vehicle Accidents